jorgensd/dolfinx-tutorial/chapter1/fundamentals.md

 FEniCS is based on the finite element method, which is a general and efficient mathematical machinery for the numerical solution of PDEs.
 The starting point for the finite element methods is a PDE expressed in \emph{variational form}.
 For readers not familiar with variational problems, it is suggested to reading a proper book on the finite element method in addition, as this tutorial is meant as a brief introduction to the subject.
-See the [original tutorial]([The FEniCS tutorial](https://www.springer.com/gp/book/9783319524610)) (Chapter 1.6.2).
+See the original tutorial {cite}`FenicsTutorial` (Chapter 1.6.2).

 The basic recipe for turning a PDE into a variational problem is:
 - Multiply the PDE by a function $v$